TLILIC2005 Licence to operate a boom type elevating work platform (boom length 11 metres or more)

-This Licence is valid for 5 years and will then require renewal.
-See below:
+This Licence is valid for five years and will then require renewal, as outlined below:

-- You’ll need to renew your licence every 5 years.
+- You’ll need to renew your licence every five years.
 WorkSafe Tasmania will post you a renewal notice, to the address you have registered with us.

 - If you do not receive your renewed licence within 60 days of your application, you’ll need to call WorkSafe.